Age of Information in Random Access Channels: Decentralized Age-Based Policies

 and conclude the following lemma (see Appendix~\ref{App: {thm: N', E_m}} for the proof). \begin{lemma} As $k\to\infty$, the stationary distributions $\{\ell_m^*\}_{m}$, $\{\ell_m^{+*}\}_{m}$ and $\{a_m^*\}_{m}$ satisfy the following properties:

-\end{lemma} The closed form expression of the fixed threshold $\tt T^*$ is given below (see Appendix~\ref{App: {thm: limit threshold}} for the proof) and Algorithm \ref{alg: Limit Threshold-slotted ALOHA} describes our stationary ge-based transmission policy. \begin{theorem} The fixed threshold ${\tt T}^*$ in \eqref{eq: limit-threshold2} has the following closed form expression: \end{theorem}
+\end{lemma} The closed form expression of the fixed threshold $\tt T^*$ is given below (see Appendix~\ref{App: {thm: limit threshold}} for the proof) and Algorithm \ref{alg: Limit Threshold-slotted ALOHA} describes our stationary ge-based transmission policy. \begin{theorem} The fixed threshold ${\tt T}^*$ in \eqref{eq: limit-threshold2} has the following closed form expression: \end{theorem} \begin{remark} The threshold in Theorem~\ref{thm: limit threshold} can be applied to the regime $0<\theta<\frac{1}{eM}$ as well.
+In particular, in this regime, the threshold is ${\tt T}^*\leq 0$ and the proposed algorithm reduces to the slotted ALOHA. \end{remark}

 We finally prove asymptotically (as $M\to\infty$) that the Stationary Age-based Thinning (SAT) policy described in Algorithm~\ref{alg: Limit Threshold-slotted ALOHA} significantly reduces age when $1/\theta=o(M)$.
 Recall that at $\theta=\frac{1}{eM}$, we have $\lim_{M\to\infty}J^{SA}(M)=e$.
 For larger arrival rates $\theta$ where $1/\theta=o(M)$, we prove that Algorithm~\ref{alg: Limit Threshold-slotted ALOHA} sharply reduces AoI from $e$ to $\frac{e}{2}$.